adokter/vol2bird/pyvol2bird/README.md

 >>> site.getsitepackages()
 /opt/local/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages
 ```
-In the site-packages directory files pyvol2bird.pth, rave.pth are installed, listing the location of shared libraries.
+Upon installation using the Makefiles, in the site-packages directory files pyvol2bird.pth, rave.pth are added, listing the location of shared libraries.